Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Mathematical Preliminaries

 \subsection{Notation}

 Summations of the form $\sum_{i=1}^{n-1}a_i$ for some collection $\{a_i\}$ will appear throughout this paper.
-To deal with the case $n=1$, we use the standard convention that $ \sum_{i=1}^{0} a_i = 0. $ To ease the mathematical presentation, we use the following notation throughout the rest of the paper:
+To deal with the case $n=1$, we use the standard convention that $ \sum_{i=1}^{0} a_i = 0. $ To simplify the presentation, we use the following notation throughout the rest of the paper, where $I$ denotes the identity map on $\mathcal{H}_n$:

 Note that when $n=1$, $w_1^k = 0$.
 We will use a boldface $\bw = (w_1,\ldots,w_{n-1})$ for elements of $\calH_1\times\ldots\times\calH_{n-1}$.